mbiesialska/wgan-postspec/README.md

 }
 ```
 ## License
 This work is licensed under the GNU GENERAL PUBLIC LICENSE (ver.
-3), as found in the LICENSE.txt file.
+3), as found in the LICENSE file.